2decomp-fft/2decomp-fft/HOWTO.md

 or ``DECOMP_2D_FFT_BACKWARD == 1`` for backward transforms.
 The input array ``input`` and ``output`` array out are both complex and have to be either a X-pencil/Z-pencil combination or vice-versa.
-The interface for the the real-to-complex and complex-to-real transform is
+The interface foe real-to-complex and complex-to-real transform is
 ```
   call decomp_2d_fft_3d(input, output)
 ```